 • Tour de Bowness Street Festival – a free one-day event with artisans, food trucks, musicians and a bike race

-• Marda Grass Street Festival – a free family-friendly event inspired by New Orleans festival
+• Marda Grass Street Festival – a free, family-friendly event inspired by the New Orleans festival

-Fastest growing sport in the world arrived to Calgary.
-Stand up paddleboarding is very easy to learn, so newbies will fall in love with this sport quickly.
-The closest is Lake Chestermere with only 20 minutes from Calgary and a rental shop onsite.
+The fastest-growing sport in the world arrived in Calgary.
+Stand-up paddleboarding is easy to learn, so that newbies will fall in love with this sport quickly.
+The closest is Lake Chestermere, only 20 minutes from Calgary, and a rental shop onsite.
+Another option is Bowness Lagoon at Bowness Park, our favourite park year-round.

-If you’re up for a challenge, you can try stand up paddle boarding through Calgary on Bow River.
-It requires a bit more skills and experience than paddling on a calm lake, so we got our advanced certificates and can’t wait to try it next season.
+If you’re up for a challenge, try stand-up paddle boarding through Calgary on Bow River.
+It requires more skills and experience than paddling on a calm lake, so we got our advanced certificates at Bow Valley SUP and can’t wait to try it.

 20 things to do in Calgary in summer

 Pack your lunch and head to North Glenmore Park.
-There’re plenty of barbeque grills in the park which are free to use.
-If you plan on bringing lots of friends, you can book the picnic site in advance to make sure you will have a spot.
+Plenty of barbeque grills in the park are free to use.
+If you bring many friends, you can book the picnic site in advance to ensure you have a spot.

 Other options we like for BBQ are: